 Pre-war destroyers of the Farragut (DD-348) through Sims (DD-409) classes: 300 rounds

-- Outfits listed are the design figures.
-Pre-war destroyers normally carried about 100 to 150 rounds per gun plus 100 illumination rounds per ship with the balance carried in magazines on Destroyer Tenders (AD).
+- ^Outfits listed are the design figures.
+Pre-war destroyers normally carried about 100 to 150 rounds per gun plus 100 - 120 illumination rounds per ship with the balance carried in magazines on Destroyer Tenders (AD).
 After 1940, outfits for most destroyers were increased to the design figure plus about 200 illumination rounds per ship.
 As the war went on, ammunition stowage on new designs was increased where possible.
 Some examples: Late war Fletcher (DD-445) class carried 525 rounds per gun in magazines plus 50 ready rounds per gun (these totals may include illumination rounds).
 The A.M.
-Sumner (DD-692) class carried 422 rounds per gun in magazines plus 50 ready rounds per gun.
+Sumner (DD-692) class carried 352 rounds per gun in magazines plus 50 ready rounds per gun.
 The A.M.
 Sumner class also carried 292 illumination rounds per ship in magazines plus 48 ready illumination rounds per ship.
 This was same capacity for the Gearing (DD-720) and Robert H. Smith (DM-23) classes.
 This large increase in ammunition weight over the design figures resulted in destroyers losing two to four knots in maximum speed from the design specifications.
 However, the stowage for pre-war destroyers could not be so greatly increased.
 For example, the Farragut class destroyer USS Aylwin (DD-355) had about 250 rounds per gun in magazines plus 50 ready rounds per gun in 1944.
-The rebuilt USS Selfridge (DD-357), which had traded her eight SP guns for five DP guns after receiving torpedo damage in 1943, carried about 43 ready rounds per gun and 260 rounds per gun in magazines and 43 ready rounds per gun plus a total of 85 illumination rounds in magazines.
+The rebuilt USS Selfridge (DD-357), which had traded her eight SP guns for five DP guns after receiving torpedo damage in 1943, carried about 43 ready rounds per gun and 260 rounds per gun in magazines.
+She also carried 22 ready illumination rounds per gun and 85 illumination rounds in magazines.
 By 1945, the new battleships in their magazines carried 500 rounds per gun, primarily AA Common and AA VT, plus 40 special types per gun.
 In addition, they had 55 ready rounds per gun.
 The older battleships that had replaced their mixed secondary batteries with a uniform battery of 5"/38 (12.7 cm) guns were able to store roughly the same number of rounds of ammunition as they had for the older guns.
 For example, USS Nevada (BB-36) during the Normandy operations in 1944 carried an outfit of 7,426 AA Common rounds (equivalent to 464 rounds per gun) vs. 4,830 5"/51 (12.7 cm) rounds and 2,400 5"/25 (12.7 cm) rounds.
-Ready rounds for all ships were stored in the upper handling rooms which were located directly beneath each mount.
+Ready rounds for all ships with base ring mounts were stored in the upper handling rooms which were located directly beneath each mount.
 Ships with pedestal-mounted guns had their ready rounds in splinter-proof boxes located near the guns.

 - Rounds were normally 5.25crh.
 Some rounds may have been slightly boat-tailed.